LET US HELP

 Use the code SUMMER to waive the $50 application fee.

 Enroll in a qualified program and apply for a $15K Capella Progress Reward, a scholarship to help fund your bachelor’s degree.

 Introduction to Counseling and Psychotherapy

-This course introduces learners to a variety of mental health disciplines and settings, and presents an overview of the diverse populations with which the disciplines work.
-Learners build a working knowledge of the communication and psychotherapy skills used in current professional mental health practices, such as addictions counseling, marriage and family therapy, individual counseling, and college counseling.
-Learners also apply knowledge of psychotherapeutic methods and research findings to problems in living.
+Learners in this course explore a variety of mental health disciplines, settings, and populations.
+Learners build knowledge of and practice the communication and psychotherapy skills used in professional mental health areas, such as addictions counseling, marriage and family therapy, mental health counseling, and school counseling.
+Learners apply knowledge of psychotherapeutic methods and research findings to support interventions in real-world problems in living.
 Prerequisite(s): PSYC1000.